-Additionally, if the obligor parent has two children to render support to, then the obligor’s support payment will be based on 25% of the obligor’s net resources.
-Further, if the obligor parent has three children to render support to, then the obligor’s support payment will be based on 30% of the obligors net resources.
-If the obligor parent has five children or more than the obligor’s support payment will be typically based off of 40% of the obligors net resources.
+If the obligor parent has two children to render support to, then the obligor’s support payment will be based on 25% of the obligor’s net resources.
+Further, if the obligor parent has three children to render support to, then the obligor’s support payment will be based on 30% of the obligor’s net resources.
+If the obligor parent has five children or more than the obligor’s support payment will be typically based on 40% of the obligor’s net resources.

-Furthermore, according to the Texas Family Code, Section 154.125 the amount of support will be adjusted every 6 years to compensate for inflation.
+Texas Family Code, Section 154.125 requires that the amount of support will be adjusted every 6 years to compensate for inflation.
 Also, pursuant to the Texas Family Code, Section 154.129, if there are children in more than one household, then the court will use an alternative method for computing the support for the child.

 The child support cap is calculated based on the guidelines listed in the Texas Family Code.
 Those guidelines are based on the number of children that an obligor parent has as well as the net resources of the obligor parent.
 The net resources of an obligor parent typically mean all of the income that the obligor parent receives.